 In the present political climate, some activists tend to be focused on their particular fields of concern and thus lose sight of the bigger picture, and this can leave them vulnerable to being blindsided by a crisis that emerges from some field that they were not paying attention to.
 We expected “the big one” to drop on New York one day, but then we discovered how much damage a viral pandemic panic could do to the social fabric.
 We did nazi that coming.

 When the panic came, some people with deep knowledge of the nuclear industry, and decades of commitment to protesting it, suddenly fell into line with everything dictated by the globally coordinated official response to Covid-19.
 If they have some doubts about the global response, they might be keeping quiet because they know the topic is radioactive (so to speak) in this climate of fear and social division.
-Why sabotage all the good work done one issue by sticking one’s neck out to question the official narrative on vaccines and effective treatments?
+Why sabotage all the good work done on one issue by sticking one’s neck out to question the official narrative on vaccines and effective treatments?
 It is tempting to make this mistake, but everything is connected.
 Nuclear hazards are public health hazards, and the nuclear and pharmaceutical industries are both a part of the massive publicly and privately regulated monster squid in which, as Eisenhower warned, policy has itself become “the captive of a scientific technological elite.”

 It shouldn’t be necessary to spell out the similarities in the two industries, but I will do it here.
 Keep in mind also that other sectors of the economy are involved, which could all be added to the original concept of the military-industrial complex in order to speak now of an “executive-legislative-juridical-bureaucratic-United Nations-philanthropic-mining-petro-chemical-nuclear-digital-security-agriculture-food-chemical-pharmacological-finance-real estate-insurance-transport-education-media-military-industrial complex.”